Real Estate Trust vs LLC (What’s The Difference?)

 Quick Summary

-- Real Estate Trusts (REITs) provide privacy, while LLCs offer personal liability protection and pass-through taxation
+- Real Estate Trusts (REITs) offer privacy and estate planning benefits, while LLCs provide personal liability protection and pass-through taxation advantages.

-- REITs allow multiple owners and estate planning, while LLCs provide better control and simplified management
+- REITs are suited for multiple owners and estate planning, whereas LLCs allow for greater control over the property and simplified management.

 Real Estate Trust vs LLC